uozuAho/note_searcher/readme.md

 # Notes searcher

+Full-text and tag-based searching of arbitrary directories and files.
+Lets you make your own zettelkasten!
+Inspired by https://zettelkasten.de/.

+This is a console-base tool, intended to be used in text-editor plugins, or just on the console if you like!

-## End goal
+## Development

-- Search notes using full-text and tag search
-- Get started with zero config

-Intended to useful like https://zettelkasten.de/, but

-- works on windows
-- console-based, intended to be used via a vs code extension

-## Usage of this repo
+To build the distributable jar plus runner script

+> ./build.dist.sh  # output sent to dist/

+The following scripts build the distributable before using it.

+Before running any searches, you need to rebuild the search index.
+To do so:

+> ./note_searcher.sh index /path/to/index

+This builds the index next to the distributable jar.

 To run a search:

 > ./note_searcher.sh search "your search query"  # quotes are required for multiple words

-To rebuild the index:

-> ./note_searcher.sh index /path/to/index

-To build the distributable jar plus runner script

-> ./build.dist.sh  # output sent to dist/

 ## Todo

 - tag parser/searcher
 - vs code plugin
 - full text search: